 How Is Net Worth Calculated?

 Wondering how to find net worth?
 It’s a relatively simple calculation.
-There are three steps for calculating net worth:
+There are three steps for figuring out net worth:

 1. Add up assets.
 These can include: